Loading...

 In addition to completing the Graduate School requirements, applicants must also:

-• Designate a disciplinary concentration in the electronic application.
-In the drop-down menu section of the electronic application, after selecting “Public Policy Studies – PhD” in the “Proposed Department/Program and Highest Degree Sought,” the next section of the application is “Intended Special Field.”
-The Public Policy PhD special fields are the disciplinary concentrations: economics, political science, psychology or sociology.
-You must indicate one of these four concentrations on your application.
+- Designate a disciplinary concentration.
+After selecting “Public Policy Studies – PhD” in the “Proposed Department/Program and Highest Degree Sought,” the next section of the application is “Intended Special Field.”
+Choose one: economics, political science, psychology or sociology.

-• Submit a writing sample of no more than 20 pages, demonstrating academic or professional research, which should be uploaded to the online electronic application under “additional documents.”
+- Submit a writing sample of no more than 20 pages, demonstrating academic or professional research.
+Add this to “additional documents.”

-Please utilize this essay to discuss your goals in pursuing the PhD in Public Policy at Duke University.
+Please utilize this essay to discuss your goals in relation to Duke University.
 We are interested in your academic and professional experience, your intended course of study (including a disciplinary concentration and policy area focus) and your longer-term career objectives.

 Yes.
 Please see our section on financial aid for funding and fellowship opportunities.